 unlink("LOCK-USER-ID.TXT");

-to change the time limit. - Impatient users will hammer reload, causing multiple exports to spawn.
-Not good.
-We can prevent this with:
+to keep running even after the user closes the window. - Impatient users will hammer reload, causing multiple exports to spawn.
+We can prevent this by creating a dummy

 LOCK-USER-ID.TXT

 .
-If this file exists, a CSV export is already running, we don’t allow the user to do another export. - Export to the CSV file as usual, but this time to a secured private drive or password-protected area.
+If this “lock file” exists, we don’t allow the user to do another export. - Export to a CSV file as usual, but save into a secured private drive or password-protected area.

-- Send an email to the user with the download link on complete, delete the dummy
+- On export complete, send an email to the user with the download link.

 LOCK-USER-ID.TXT